What if I Missed the Entire Bull Market? | Wealthsimple

 So what happens if this correction becomes a full-fledged bear?
 Nothing!
 In terms of your approach, it doesn’t matter.

 Part Four: So if I want to start now, what do I do?
-Put it all in TSLA?
+Put it all in Tesla Stock?
 (No.)

 If you’re ready to start investing, there are some ways to do it that are more successful than others.

-Let’s begin with money you’ve saved outside your emergency fund (and anything you want to spend in the short-term if you’re, say, buying a home) that may be sitting there, collecting dust in a savings or chequing account.
+Let’s begin with money you’ve saved outside your emergency fund (and anything you want to spend in the short term if you’re, say, buying a home) that may be sitting there, collecting dust in a current account.
 You may be surprised to learn that investing that money as a lump sum — as opposed to a little at a time — is statistically the best way to do it.

 For those of us who don’t have a big old lump sum lumping around in our accounts, it’s smart to start by putting a little bit away, no matter how little it is.
 And just as important is to make putting money away part of your financial routine — regularly, over time.
 This may be a good way to get started even if you do have a chunk, but feel shell shocked from recent market tumult.
 “Don't force yourself to invest some amount that's going to keep you up at night — nobody wants that,” Wolpert says.
 "Getting comfortable with investing can take time, and that’s OK.”

 Then of course you have to invest the right way.
 The important things to think about are making sure your portfolio is diversified, is built to suit your risk tolerance and financial goals, and that you keep fees as low as possible.
-(Here’s a little bit about how our portfolios do that.)
 And the most important thing: stick to your long-term plan, regardless of the gyrations of the short term.
 Repeat after us: Don’t.
 Time.
 The.
 Market.
 Getting out of the market at a low point can do serious damage to your net worth — so can getting excited and buying when the market is up.

 Above all, remember this: throughout recorded history, the market goes up much more often than it goes down.
 A portfolio made up of 50% stocks and 50% bonds has about a 70% chance of making money on any given year and 85% for any five year period (a more aggressive portfolio that’s 80% stocks has about a 65% chance of making money in any given year; 85% for any five year period).
 Those periods where losses happen will be stressful, but keep your eye on the ball.